shivamghodekar/sql_retail_sales_project_1/README.md

 ## 📊 Project Description

 In this project, I have solved 10 SQL problems related to retail sales data.
-The dataset includes information such as transaction details, categories, total_sale, customer_is.

 The goal is to demonstrate proficiency in writing SQL queries for data analysis, including filtering, aggregation, grouping, and performing complex calculations.